murphyqm/pytesimal/docs/examples/variable_properties.rst

 ===================

 This example shows step by step how to set up and run a model of a cooling planetesimal without using a parameters file.
-This example uses constant material properties in the mantle and reproduces the results of `Murphy Quinlan et al. (2021) <https://doi.org/10.1029/2020JE006726>`__.
+This example uses temperature dependent material properties in the mantle and reproduces the results of `Murphy Quinlan et al. (2021) <https://doi.org/10.1029/2020JE006726>`__.